David Crane (producer): Career

 He and his husband, Jeffrey Klarik (creator of Half & Half, co-producer Mad About You), created the 2006 ensemble sitcom The Class.

-In 2011, Crane and Klarik created a sitcom called Episodes for the BBC.
+In 2011, Crane and Klarik created a sitcom called Episodes for the UK-based BBC.
 Airing first in the US on Showtime on Sunday January 9, 2011 and then on BBC Two on Monday January 10, 2011, it features Friends star Matt LeBlanc and Green Wing's Stephen Mangan and Tamsin Greig.